Get Started with Your AAS Nursing Degree

 You must be selected for admission to the the Associate of Applied Science Degree - Registered Nurse program at CMC

-Download the AAS Nursing Admission Application Packet (pdf)
+Download the CMC Steamboat Springs AAS Nursing Admission Application Packet - New!

 The nursing program general education courses listed below are not required to be completed to apply for the nursing program; however, the majority of students admitted to the program have completed most, if not all of these general education courses at the time of application or enrollment in the program.
 A grade of “C” or higher (not C-) is required in general education and nursing courses.
 Applicants are assigned points based on grades achieved in the following general education courses.
 Applicants will receive half points for general education courses in progress during the spring semester.